frankkode/dog-service/README.md

 [The Doggy Services](https://frankkode.github.io/dog-service/)

-The doggy services is a web app that has been created to reach out to individuals who own dogs and help them to find dogs services around sweden and neighbors countries
+The doggy services is a web app that has been created to reach out to individuals who own dogs and help them to find dogs services around sweden and neighbors countries,take care of abandoned dogs and help to find new home for them

 In order to help them achieve this, the users are able to add location, type of service he want and search.
-The user will be able to locate all the nearby "dog services" around their area.
+The user will be able to locate all the nearby "dog services" around their area,or contact us if he want to give away his dog.

 Different links concern dog's life, behavious were provided on the footer